ricxi/COMP229-F25-MIDTERM/README.md

 ---

+## Reflection
+There are a lot of edge cases, and implementation can sometimes get a bit complicated.
+The most important one for me was validating the id because it affected, get, put, and delete, which is a large majority of the assignment.
+I isolated it into its own function to reduce code redundancies, and because it was reusable.
+I just made sure the id was valid: not a negative value, an integer value, did not exceed the size of the array of game objects.

 ## Academic Integrity Notice
 ⚠️ **Warning:** Submissions are reviewed for
 - Personalized additions that match your student ID rule set